pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 }
 ```

-When storing documents in the database, we need to ensure that the embeddings are generated and stored automatically.
+When storing documents in the database, we need to ensure that the embeddings for these documents are generated and stored automatically.
 This requires a handler that runs during every document write, calling the machine learning model to generate the embeddings and storing them in a separate vector collection.

 Since our app runs in a browser, it's essential to avoid duplicate work when multiple browser tabs are open and ensure efficient use of resources.
 Furthermore, we want the app to resume processing documents from where it left off if it’s closed or interrupted.
 To achieve this, RxDB provides a [pipeline plugin](../rx-pipeline.md), which allows us to set up a workflow that processes documents and stores their embeddings.
-In our example, a pipeline takes batches of 10 documents, generates embeddings, and stores them in the vector collection.
+In our example, a pipeline takes batches of 10 documents, generates embeddings, and stores them in a separate vector collection.

 ```ts
 const pipeline = await mySourceCollection.addPipeline({